 \section{Abstract}

 Blockchain applications are witnessing rapid evolution, necessitating the integration of upgradeable smart contracts.
 Software patterns have been proposed to summarize upgradeable smart contract best practices.
 However, research is missing on the comparison of these upgradeable smart contract patterns, especially regarding gas costs related to deployment and execution.
-This study aims to provide an in-depth analysis of gas costs associated with two prevalent upgradeable smart contract patterns: the Proxy and diamond patterns.
-The Proxy pattern utilizes a Proxy pointing to a logic contract, while the diamond pattern enables a Proxy to point to multiple logic contracts.
-We conduct a comparative analysis of gas costs for both patterns in contrast to a traditional non-upgradeable smart contract.
-We derive from this analysis a theoretical contribution in the form of two consolidated blockchain patterns and a corresponding decision model.
-By so doing we hope to contribute to the broader understanding of upgradeable smart contract patterns.
+This study aims to provide an in-depth analysis of gas costs associated with two prevalent upgradeable smart contract patterns: the proxy and diamond patterns.
+The proxy pattern utilizes a proxy pointing to a logic contract, while the diamond pattern enables a proxy to point to multiple logic contracts.
+A comparative analysis of gas costs for both patterns is conducted and compared to a traditional non-upgradeable smart contract.
+From this analysis, a theoretical contribution is derived in the form of two consolidated blockchain patterns and a corresponding decision model.

 \keywords{Blockchain \and Software Patterns \and Upgradeable Smart Contracts \and Proxy Pattern \and Diamond Pattern}